How do you view your picture on a dslr camera

 3. Manual Focus For precise control over focus, consider using manual focus.
 This is especially useful in situations where the autofocus struggles to lock onto the subject, such as low-light conditions or scenes with little contrast.

-See also How long is nikon dslr camera warranty
+See also How to operate dslr camera in tamil

 Reviewing and Evaluating Your Captured Images